 At that moment, he decided that an appropriate color for a card to caution a player would be yellow, and the best color to signify that a player’s game is over would be red.

-After coming upon this idea, he approached FIFA and presented it to them.
+After coming up with this idea, he approached FIFA and presented it to them.
 FIFA thought it could work and introduced it for the first time in the 1970 World Cup in Mexico.

 It has been used in soccer games around the world ever since then.